- List ways infectious diseases spread.

 Please note the References & Resources section at the end of each lesson outlines reference sources and resources to find additional information on the topics covered.
 As you complete lessons, you are not expected to review all the online references available.
 However, you are welcome to explore the resources further if you have interest, or at the request of your trainer, coach, or administrator.

 It can be easy to miss important opportunities to clean, sanitize and disinfect toys and materials.
 Download and read the scenarios in Thinking about Healthy Environments and describe what steps you would take to keep your environment healthy.
 Then share your responses with a trainer, coach or family child care administrator.
-Finally, compare your answers to the suggested responses shown below.
+Finally, compare your answers to the suggested responses.
 Think about what you could do in your program to make maintaining healthy environments an everyday habit.

 It is important to know when and how to clean and sanitize materials in your program.
 Download and print the Guide for Cleaning, Sanitizing, and Disinfecting from Caring for our Children to help develop a cleaning schedule.